 Raghuram Govind Rajan was born in Bhopal, India on February 3, 1963, the third child of a former Indian intelligence officer, R. Govindarajan, and his wife.
 Rajan attended the Delhi Public School—R. K. Puram and went on to complete his bachelor’s degree in electrical engineering at the Indian Institute of Technology, where he earned the Director’s Gold Medal in 1985 for best all-around student.
 He also earned an MBA from the Indian Institute of Management Ahmedabad in 1987.

 Immigration to the United States

 Rajan migrated to the United States to enter the Ph.D. program at MIT’s Sloan School of Management.
 He successfully completed his dissertation in 1991, Essays on Banking, and was awarded his doctorate in management.

 Professional Background & Achievements

-Rajan also made several contributions in the field of economics for the United States, including the prediction of economic turmoil the US experienced in 2008-2012.
-He was ridiculed about his predictions until the crisis happened in both the United States and Europe, which solidified his prediction and his place as one of the greatest economists who has ever lived.
+Rajan has made several contributions in the field of economics for the United States, including his prediction of the 2007–2008 economic crisis and the financial turmoil the United States experienced from 2008 to 2012.
+Initially ridiculed for his predictions, he was vindicated when the crisis emerged in both the United States and Europe, solidifying his place among world economists.
+In 2016, Time magazine named him one of the 100 most influential people in the world.